simplesalt/main-9bc77/content/help-personal.md

 We grow faster by practicing more effectively and reflecting more immediately.
 Practicing is accelerated by building productive habits and deconstructing unhelpful ones.
 Reflecting relies on insight provided by others.

-I am deeply interested in the wellbeing of the people around me and invest effort toward their benefit.
+I am deeply interested in the wellbeing of the people around me and invest effort toward their growth and benefit.
 I also value my time – there’s a lot I want to do and become.
 If you feel the same, let’s talk about how we could help each other.

 ## How you could help me